Resources

 Step 2: Form Windrows with Poultry Litter

-If you don’t reach the target temp for long enough, pathogen reduction won’t be as effective and your poultry litter windrowing will have been a lot of time and expense for less effect.
+Monitoring windrow temperature is very important.
+This is easily done with a simple compost probe thermometer.
+If you don’t reach the target temp for long enough, pathogen reduction won’t be as effective and your poultry litter windrowing will have been a lot of time and expense for not much result.

 Step 4: Turn windrows